-The Wood bison is the northern cousin of the Plains bison that roams many states down-below.
-It is bigger than the Plains bison and a large, mature bull will often weigh 2,250 pounds versus the 1,900 pounds of the smaller Plains.
-A mature cow will weigh about 1,000 pounds.
-Calves are born in May to July and are a reddish color for a few weeks.
-They begin to grow horns and develop a bison’s “hump” at about two months.
+Wood bison are the largest land animal in the entire Western Hemisphere!
+A large, mature bull wood bison will often weigh 2,250 pounds versus the 1,900 pounds of the smaller plains bison.
+A mature cow wood bison will weigh in at about 1,000 pounds.
+Calves are born from May to July, are a reddish color for a few weeks, and weigh in at 40 pounds at birth.
+They begin to grow horns and develop a “hump” at about two months.